AGTTeam/OokamiTranslation/README.md

 Control codes are specified as `<XX>` or `UNK(XXXX)`, they should usually be kept.
 To blank out a line, use a single `!`.
 If just left empty, the line will be left untranslated.
 Comments can be added at the end of lines by using `#`
+A `fontconfig.txt` file in the data folder can be used to define a list of characters and their replacement, separated by `=`, that will be replaced when writing strings.
 ## Image Editing
 Rename the out\_\* folders to work\_\* (out_IMG to work_IMG, etc).
 Edit the images in the work folder(s).
 The palette on the right should be followed but the repacker will try to approximate other colors to the closest one.